 |16:40||Red Rum Handicap Chase||Grade 3||2m|

 The Thursday plays apart to 4 of those Grade 1 races, with one of the most competitive line ups of the entire jump season.
-The highlight of the day comes in the form of the Aintree Hurdle, which has an impressive prize pool of £200,000 with £112,260 of that money going to the winner.
+The highlight of the day comes in the form of the Aintree Hurdle, which has an impressive prize pool of £250,000 with over £140,000 of that money going to the winner.

-Some huge names in the horseracing industry have won it previously including Jezki, Oscar Whiskey, Al Eile, Morley Street and Daring Run, to name but a few.
-Since the race began in 1976 it’s been Ruby Walsh who’ the most successful jockey with 5 wins to his name and leading trainer that of Toby Balding, with 4 of those winners coming from Morley Street throughout the early nineties.
+Some huge names have won it previously including Jezki, Oscar Whiskey, Al Eile, Morley Street and Daring Run, to name but a few.
+Since the race began in 1976 it’s been Ruby Walsh who is the most successful jockey with five wins to his name.
+The leading trainers are Toby Balding and Nicky Henderson who also have five wins each.
+Four of Balding’s winners came with Morley Street throughout the early nineties.

-The other Grade 1 races on that day are the Betway Bowl, Anniversary Novices Hurdle and Manifesto Novices’ Chase.
+The other Grade 1 races on that day are the Betway Bowl, Anniversary 4-Y-O Novices Hurdle and the Manifesto Novices’ Chase.

 |13:45||Orrell Park Handicap Hurdle||Grade 3||2m 4f|